 MICHAEL SLIWINSKI is the founder of Nozbe, an online task management tool.
 Since he loves the freedom of being able to work from anywhere, it was only natural that he would build a remote company.
 He’s also a speaker, author of the book #iPadOnly, chief editor of Productive!
 Magazine, and a triathlete.

 His tips for working remotely:

-- Review your home office and incrementally improve on a regular basis.
+- Regularly review the functionality of your home office and incrementally improve.

 - Cut out the distractions and focus.

 - Curate your notifications so you don’t get push notifications that you don’t need.